-This is our family photograph taken shortly before my mother died.
-From left to right, sitting: my sister Gusta, my mother Paya and my wife Yelena.
-Standing: I and my sister's husband Nikolay Korchmar.
-This photo was taken in Mogilyov-Podolskiy in 1989.
+This photograph was taken at the school prom of my daughter Klara.
+From left to right: This is me, Mikhail Leger, my daughter Klara Leger, my wife Yelena.
+This photo was taken in Mogilyov-Podolskiy in 1983.

 In 1958 I went to work at the design office at the machine building plant named after Kirov in Mogilyov-Podolskiy, as design engineer.
 This is the biggest plant in the town.
 I still work there, even though I've stepped over the retirement age.
 I met my future wife Yelena Kravets at the plant.
 She was a copy operator at the design office.
 We got married in 1962.
 We had a civil ceremony in the registry office, and in the evening mama arranged a dinner for the family.
 We lived with my parents.
 My father installed a partial in the room and we lived there for few years.
 In 1965 the plant constructed an apartment house for its employees and my wife and I received a two-bedroom apartment.
 In 1965 our daughter was born.
 We named her Klara after Yelena's mother.
 Yelena entered the extramural school of librarians in Soroki town in Moldavia.
 After finishing this school Yelena organized a technical library at the plant.
 She started from just one bookcase of books and in few years their number grew into few thousand books.
 Yelena became director of this library and worked there till she retired.